-According to the dismantling concept, the components of the primary shielding shall be lifted out of the reactor shaft one by one.
-To realize this procedure multiple tasks have to be performed by the HWZ.
-As a result of the limited space in the reactor shaft many technical items had to be designed especially for this application, thus satisfying the static and spatial requirements.
+According to the dismantling concept, the components of the primary shielding will be lifted out of the reactor shaft one by one.
+To perform this procedure multiple tasks have to be carried out by the HWZ.
+As a result of the limited space in the reactor shaft many components had to be designed individually to satisfy the static and spatial requirements.
 The HWZ is handled within the caisson and reactor shaft with the existing KNK polar crane.
-(Fig. 4) The HWZ consists of a heavy steel framework with all systems and actuators being integrated.
-The HWZ conducts the following moving axis (Fig. 5):
+The HWZ consists of a heavy steel framework with all systems and actuators being integrated.